yosukeonrails/address-book/README.md

    `contactGenerator`
    Inside the `User` class, I created a method called `contactGenerator` which will take an array of contacts and mix and match random first names and last names as well as locations.
 Then it creates a new array of `n` number of contacts.

+   Notice that `sort` function as well as `pagenate` function are able to keep each book with it's own persistant filters, so that the user is able to look into each adress book by it's own settings.